Cyfrin/Updraft/courses/blockchain-basics/1-basics/17-rollup-stages/+page.md

   height="auto"
 />

 Currently, [Zksync Era](https://l2beat.com/scaling/projects/zksync-era) is operating as a `Stage 0` rollup.
-In the dedicated page on L2, we can find a risk analysis for this rollup:
+In the dedicated page on L2, we can find a risk analysis:

 - **Data Availability**: refers to the ability to reconstruct the L2 state from L1 data, ensuring that anyone can verify and rebuild the L2 state if necessary.
 - **State Validation**: involves verifying the legitimacy of a set of bundled transactions.
 For ZK Sync, this is done using zero-knowledge proofs through an algorithm known as PLONK (Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge).